Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

  This was a useful method to visualise the interaction of all page elements.
 [Stack Overflow](https://stackoverflow.com/questions/46630191/white-space-on-right-side-of-page/46630298)

 - I initially struggled to achieve fully responsive and fixed height images for my portfolio cards.
 In fact I'm not sure this is possible to achieve without changing aspect ratios so I resorted to the "img-fluid" class from [Bootstrap - images](https://getbootstrap.com/docs/4.0/content/images/).
 Equalising the image height might be something which I add to the "Features left to implement" section but realise there are compromises in play here.

+- I had highlighted in the features section that the form on the 'Contact' page is not yet connected, and is incapable of sending me any of the user inputs.
+This is because I currently lack the skills and knowledge required to achieve connectivity.
+This will be covered in future modules and will have to wait until the end of the course to be implemented.
 ______

 ## **Deployment** <a name="deployment"></a>